-In 2018, Executive Directors were entitled to the use of a car for the performance of their duties, and were also provided with health insurance, life insurance and personal accident insurance for the performance of their duties.
-It is estimated that the value of these benefits is $\leq 20,000$ /director.
+In 2019, Executive Directors were entitled to transport inteded for the regular perfomance of their duties, and were also provided with health and life insurance and personal accident insurance for the performance of their duties.
+It is estimated that the value of these benefits is approximately € 25,000/director.